Ginger is one of the most common condiments.

 Another study explored the benefits of ginger extract in prostate cancer.
 The 2012 study published in the British Journal of Nutrition administered ginger extract to mice with prostate cancer.

 Researchers claim that ginger extract has a significant effect in stopping the growth of cancer cells.
-They also claim that ginger induces death of prostate cancer cells (cell death is also known as apoptosis).
+They also claim that ginger induces the death of prostate cancer cells (cell death is also known as apoptosis).

 Prostate tumor growth regressed by up to 60 percent in their animal subjects.
 Most importantly, the ginger extract did not result in any toxicity in normal, rapidly dividing tissues such as gut and bone marrow.